-- I) living matter: - m) petroleum within the meaning of the Petroleum Act 1923; - n) soil, sand, gravel or rock (other than rock mined in block or slab form for building or monumental purposes) to be used or to be supplied for use as such, whether intact or in broken form; - o) water. - "ML" means megalitres. - "mL" means millilitres. - "modification" or "modifying" (see definition of "construction") - "NAF waste rock" means non-acid forming waste rock. - "NATA" means National Association of Testing Authorities, Australia. - "natural flow" means the flow of water through waters caused by nature. - "non polluting" means having no adverse impacts upon the receiving environment. - "noxious" means harmful or injurious to health or physical well being. - "offensive" means causing reasonable offence or displeasure; is disagreeable to the sense; disgusting, nauseous or repulsive, other than trivial harm.

-"operational plan" includes:

-- a) normal operating procedures and rules (including clear documentation and definition of process inputs in the DSA allowance); - b) contingency and emergency action plans including operating procedures designed to avoid and/or minimise environmental impacts including threats to human life resulting from any overtopping or loss of structural integrity of the regulated structure. - "PAF waste rock" means potentially acid forming waste rock with either a Net Acid Producing Potential of greater than 5 kg of H2SO4/tonne or a Net Acid Generation oxidation pH of less than 4.5 (pH unit). - "peak particle velocity (ppv)" means a measure of ground vibration magnitude which is the maximum rate of change of ground displacement with time, usually measured in millimetres/second (mm/s). - "process water" means water used or produced during the mineral development activities. - "progressive rehabilitation" means rehabilitation (defined below) undertaken progressively or a staged approach to rehabilitation as mining operations are ongoing. - "protected area" means a protected area under the Nature Conservation Act 1992; or - a) a marine park under the Marine Parks Act 1992; or - b) a World Heritage Area. - "receiving environment" means all groundwater, surface water, land, and sediments that are not disturbed areas authorised by this environmental authority. - "receiving waters" means all groundwater and surface water that are not disturbed areas authorised by this environmental authority. - "reference site" (or analogue site) may reflect the original location, adjacent area or another area where rehabilitation success has been completed for a similar biodiversity.
-Details of the reference site may be as photographs, computer generated images and vegetation models etc.

-"Register of Regulated Structures" includes:
+- living matter; - m) petroleum within the meaning of the Petroleum Act 1923; - n) soil, sand, gravel or rock (other than rock mined in block or slab form for building or monumental purposes) to be used or to be supplied for use as such, whether intact or in broken form; - o) water. - "ML" means megalitres. - "mL" means millilitres. - "modification" or "modifying" (see definition of "construction") - "NAF waste rock" means non-acid forming waste rock. - "NATA" means National Association of Testing Authorities, Australia. - "natural flow" means the flow of water through waters caused by nature. - "non polluting" means having no adverse impacts upon the receiving environment. - "noxious" means harmful or injurious to health or physical well being. - "offensive" means causing reasonable offence or displeasure; is disagreeable to the sense; disgusting, nauseous or repulsive, other than trivial harm. - "operational plan" includes: - a) normal operating procedures and rules (including clear documentation and definition of process inputs in the DSA allowance); - b) contingency and emergency action plans including operating procedures designed to avoid and/or minimise environmental impacts including threats to human life resulting from any overtopping or loss of structural integrity of the regulated structure. - "PAF waste rock" means potentially acid forming waste rock with either a Net Acid Producing Potential of greater than 5 kg of H2SO4/tonne or a Net Acid Generation oxidation pH of less than 4.5 (pH unit). - "peak particle velocity (ppv)" means a measure of ground vibration magnitude which is the maximum rate of change of ground displacement with time, usually measured in millimetres/second (mm/s). - "performance" as it relates to site water balance, means the effectiveness of the water balance model to react to certain rainfall conditions. - "process water" means water used or produced during the mineral development activities. - "progressive rehabilitation" means rehabilitation (defined below) undertaken progressively or a staged approach to rehabilitation as mining operations are ongoing. - "protected area" means a protected area under the Nature Conservation Act 1992; or - a) a marine park under the Marine Parks Act 1992; or - b) a World Heritage Area. - "receiving environment" means all groundwater, surface water, land, and sediments that are not disturbed areas authorised by this environmental authority. - "receiving waters" means all groundwater and surface water that are not disturbed areas authorised by this environmental authority. - "reference site" (or analogue site) may reflect the original location, adjacent area or another area where rehabilitation success has been completed for a similar biodiversity.
+Details of the reference site may be as photographs, computer generated images and vegetation models etc. - "Register of Regulated Structures" includes: